the iconic Leonard Skinner, all things, that would be Simple Man, an iconic song, I guess, for an iconic big personality.

 The other guy's trying to kill you and knock you out and beat you.

-Um I just have respect for people that get in the arena, so I I give her credit there.
+I just have respect for people that get in the arena.

-Uh her home state, I thought that was devastating for her.
+Her home state, I thought that was devastating for her.

-I'd like to know where all the money came from, and Democrats to keep this going for as long as possible.
+I'd like to know where all the money came from and Democrats to keep this going for as long as possible.

-I I I think she hurt herself with that base.
+I think she hurt herself with that base.

 Whether the Republican establishment wants to acknowledge this or not, they are no longer in charge.

-That there is a more populist working class party that has emerged.
+That there is a more populist, working-class party that has emerged.

 And I think that there is an opportunity in this election for Republicans to get the highest numbers they've ever received from the minority community.

-That means uh African Americans, Hispanic Americans, young people are leaving Biden and droves, and they've got to be careful with suburban women, and that means the issue of abortion, which I've discussed politically.
+That means African Americans, Hispanic Americans, young people are leaving Biden in droves, and they've got to be careful with suburban women.

 So we'll see what happens.

-I would have, if I was her campaign manager, I'd say, okay, the handwriting's on the wall.
+If I was her campaign manager, I'd say, okay, the handwriting's on the wall.

-It's gonna be an open primary in four years, come back in Four years and and maybe even partner with Trump, get a big position in his administration, but I think that that ship has sailed.
+Come back in four years and maybe even partner with Trump, get a big position in his administration.

 And I think tactically, strategically, I think she made a mistake.